bitovi/academy/src/typescript/09-interfaces/interfaces.md

 @sourceref ./9-4-2-type-assertion.ts
 @codepen

-## Objective: The use of interface for functions
+## Objective: The use of an interface for functions

 ### Interfaces in functions